canwe/blog/_posts/2009-10-04-how-to-check-which-application-is-using-which-port.md

   - tip
   - windows
 ---
-# How to check which application is using which port

 Today I found an easy way to check which application is using which port in my system.
 Here I'm sharing the steps.
 These steps are applicable for the Windows Operating System.